cirosantilli/linux-cheat/compile/library.md

     This is not needed in languages such as fortran (down point for fortran).

-either those must be in you compiler find path (different for headers and compiled files) or you must explicitly add them to the path.
+Either those must be in you compiler find path (different for headers and compiled files) or you must explicitly add them to the path.

 #dynamic vs static

-dynamic libraries are compiled libraries kept outside of the executable and are used at run time
+Dynamic libraries are compiled libraries kept outside of the executable and are used at run time.

-they have `.so` extension on linux and `.dll` on windows
+They have `.so` extension on linux and `.dll` on windows

-dynamic libraries are different from static libraries (`.o` and `.a`) static libraries are put inside the executable at compile time
+Dynamic libraries are different from static libraries (`.o` and `.a`) static libraries are put inside the executable at compile time.

-advantages and disadvantages of dynamic libraries over static libraries are the usual tradeoffs of share vs embbed design choices
+Advantages and disadvantages of dynamic libraries over static libraries are the usual tradeoffs of share vs embbed design choices.

-advantages:
+Advantages:

 - memory saving by keeping only a single version of the library

-    static libraries mean one version per executable
+    Static libraries mean one version per executable

-    this makes it absolutelly essential to use dynamic libraries for very large libraries.
+    This makes it absolutelly essential to use dynamic libraries for very large libraries.

 - if the library inner working get updated to be (faster, use less memory),

-    but not the interface ( inputs, outputs, side effects)
+    But not the interface ( inputs, outputs, side effects)

-    there is no need to recompile the executable to get the updates.
+    There is no need to recompile the executable to get the updates.

-disadvantages:
+Disadvantages:

 - more complicated to use